Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 You’ve got your ingredients, and now it’s time to get to baking!
 Here’s how you’ll bring this classic pumpkin loaf together:

-- Make the streusel (optional) – if you’re making the streusel, you’ll want to get that done first.
-To do that, mix together the flour, sugar, salt and pumpkin spice in a small bowl.
+Step 1: Preheat the oven to 350°F and line a loaf pan with parchment paper.
+If you’re making the streusel topping, mix together the flour, sugar, salt and pumpkin spice in a small bowl.
 Then, pour in the butter, and stir with a fork until clumps form.
 Set aside.

-- Bake – pour the batter into the prepared loaf pan and top with the streusel (if using).
-Cover the loaf pan with tinfoil for the first 15 minutes of baking, and then bake an additional hour uncovered, for a total of 1 hour and 15 minutes or until the toothpick comes out clean.
+Step 5: Cover the loaf pan with tinfoil for the first 15 minutes of baking, and then bake an additional hour uncovered, for a total of 1 hour and 15 minutes or until the toothpick comes out clean.

 To make sure that your bread turns out perfectly, follow these tips and tricks straight from the baking queen (Brittany) herself: